Americans continue to struggle with overweight and obesity.

 Although technically a fruit, they often get added to a vegetable list.
 Their nutritional breakdown is similar to other keto vegetables.

-One cup of diced tomato provides 43 calories, 7 grams carbs, 2.2 grams fiber.
+One cup of diced tomato provides 43 calories, 7 grams of carbs, 2.2 grams of fiber.

 27. Zucchini (Summer Squash)